Top 10 Best UX Books to Read for Aspiring Designers in 2025

 "The Design of Everyday Things" by Don Norman

-Overview: This linear approach has been criticized.
-Norman's top-notch text is centered on design psychology, with a well-ordered plan detailing the interaction between the user and the tangible and the interface with the intangibles.
+Overview: Norman's top-notch text is centered on design psychology, with a well-ordered plan detailing the interaction between the user and the tangible and the interface with the intangibles.

 He is passionate about beautiful designs that work for the user.
-By analyzing the mental activities of the users, Norman explains the significance of good designs and even better feedback provisions to the users.
+By analyzing the users' mental activities, Norman explains the significance of good designs and even better feedback provisions to the users.

-Key Takeaways: We should focus on usability as a design principle, comprehend the need to offer feedback, and create designs that are visually appealing while still being functional.
+Key Takeaways: We should focus on usability as a design principle, comprehend the need to offer feedback, and create visually appealing designs while still being functional.

 Relevance for 2025: Understanding how people use smart appliances and smartphones will become even more important, especially as smart devices and interfaces become more common.